-Many Muslims have started using Islamic mortgages in the UK.
+Many Muslims have started using Islamic mortgages in the UK (you can compare between them really easily here).
 But as we all know, many Muslims continue to use conventional mortgages despite the prohibition on interest in Islam.
 Some of these Muslims argue that in fact conventional mortgages are halal.

 They use two arguments.